 Helen Diana Eidson received her doctorate in English from Georgia State University with a concentration in Rhetoric and Composition.
-As an Assistant Professor of English at Auburn, she teaches courses in first-year writing, rhetorical theory and practice, and cultural rhetorics.
-Diana’s research interests include working-class rhetoric, social movement studies, community literacy, critical theory, and critical pedagogy.
-Her current scholarship involves archival work at the University of Florida toward writing a rhetorical biography of Stetson Kennedy (1916-2011), a journalist and nonfiction author fighting for civil rights and workers’ rights over a seven-decade long career.
-She has also been published in literary criticism and on the spatial rhetoric of sites in the Eastern Roman Empire.
+As an Assistant Professor of English at Auburn, she teaches courses in primary research, public writing, composition pedagogy, rhetorical theory, and cultural rhetorics.
+Diana’s research interests include working-class rhetorics, social movement studies, and community literacy.
+Currently, she is writing a rhetorical biography of Stetson Kennedy (1916–2011), a journalist, investigative historian, spy, and activist who fought for civil rights and workers’ rights over a career spanning nearly eight decades.

 - Co-Editor with Lynée Gaillet, Landmark Essays on Archival Research, series editor James J. Murphy (forthcoming in 2015).